UFO-Studios/AlienBot-Discord/README.md

 # AlienBot 2.0
-A Discord bot that doesnt yet work! help needed please! :D

-By @NiceygyLive & @TheAlienDoctor
+An open source Discord bot thats currently in alpha, originally made for The Alien Empire community Discord but open sourced for anyone that wants it!

     Todo list: